+Cars that are declared to be total losses are usually retitled with their state’s department of motor vehicles, and the new titles will disclose that the vehicles have been flood-damaged.
 In many cases, those cars will be sold to companies that dismantle them and resell usable parts.
 But sometimes people try to sell these cars without revealing the flood damage, which could create big risks for the buyers.

 If you’re buying a used car—especially one a few months after a major flooding event—be sure to take a close look.
 Your own eyes (and nose!) can help.
 Signs experts say you should look for include water stains, mildew and sand or salt inside vehicles, under the carpets and in luggage and engine compartments.
 You may need to open access panels to see areas where water would have accumulated.
 Of course, a mechanic’s inspection is always a good idea when buying a car, and if you suspect unreported flood damage, ask them to look for that as well as part of their process.

-But documentation can help, too.
-Experts also advise using a service, such as CarFax, AutoCheck and VINCheck (offered for free by the National Insurance Crime Bureau) to check vehicles’ histories for red flags.
+But documentation is important, too.
+Experts also advise using a service, such as CarFax, AutoCheck’s free VIN (or license plate) search tool and the National Insurance Crime Bureau’s free VINCheck to check vehicles’ histories for red flags.
 CarFax’s free Flood Check reports whether a car has a flood or salvage title from the state DMV, was declared a total loss by the insurance company, or was reported as flooded by repair shops.
 And Experian’s AutoCheck’s free flood risk check will show if the vehicle has been titled/registered 12 months prior in a county that has been identified as requiring public and individual assistance (FEMA categories A and B) for a FEMA-declared major disaster.

 These services aren’t foolproof.
-Flooded vehicles won’t show up in the databases if they weren’t fully insured, or if repairs were done without a claim being filed..
+Flooded vehicles won’t show up in the databases if they weren’t fully insured, or if repairs were done without a claim being filed.
 Also, sometimes crooks take the autos to different states, switch the VINs and retitle the cars, so the damage won’t show up in a search, in a process called title washing.